github/elastomer-client/README.md

 The client provides a one-to-one mapping to the Elasticsearch [API endpoints](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).
-The API is decomposed into logical sections and accessed according to what you are trying to accomplish.
+Logical sections of APIs is used to access the accomplishment.
 Each logical section is represented as a [client class](lib/elastomer/client) and a top-level accessor is provided for each.

 #### Cluster